 - 3.6.1 The job result of the Supervisor is that the board abides consistently with its own rules and those legitimately imposed upon it from outside the organization. - 3.6.1.1 Meeting discussion content will be only those issues which, according to board policy, clearly belong to the board to decide, not the Township Manager. - 3.6.1.2 Deliberation will be fair, open, and thorough, but also timely, orderly, and kept to the point. - 3.6.2 The authority of the Supervisor consists in making decisions that fall within topics covered by board policies on Governance Process and Board-Management Linkage, with the exception of (a) employment or termination of the Township Manager and (b) where the board specifically delegates portions of this authority to others.
-The Supervisor is authorized to use any reasonable interpretation of the provisions in these policies.
+The Supervisor is authorized to use any reasonable interpretation of the provisions in these policies. - 3.6.2.1 The Supervisor is empowered to chair board meetings with all the commonly accepted power of that position (e.g., ruling, recognizing).

-- 3.6.2.1 The Supervisor is empowered to chair board meetings with all the commonly accepted power of that position (e.g., ruling, recognizing). - 3.6.2.2 The Supervisor has no authority to make decisions about policies created by the board within Ends and Executive Limitations policy areas.
-Therefore, the Supervisor has no authority to supervise or direct the Township Manager. - 3.6.2.3 The Supervisor may represent the board to outside parties in announcing boardstated positions and in stating chair decisions and interpretations within the area delegated to her or him. - 3.6.2.4 The Supervisor may delegate this authority but remains accountable for its use.
+board within Ends and Executive Limitations policy areas.
+Therefore, the Supervisor has no authority to supervise or direct the Township Manager.

+- 3.6.2.3 The Supervisor may represent the board to outside parties in announcing boardstated positions and in stating chair decisions and interpretations within the area delegated to her or him. - 3.6.2.4 The Supervisor may delegate this authority but remains accountable for its use.